coq/coq/doc/sphinx/proof-engine/ltac2.rst

 Semantics
 +++++++++

-A quoted Coq term is interpreted in two phases, internalization and evaluation.
+A quoted Rocq term is interpreted in two phases, internalization and evaluation.

 - Internalization is part of the static semantics, that is, it is done at Ltac2